 We also see David promising Johnathon Ben Saul that his seed would be preserved.
 And we see that later when he spared Johnathon's son Mephibosheth from the killing of descendants of Saul done to appease the Gibeonites.
-Often such promises correlate to that line having a role to play in Eschatology.
+Often such promises often correlate to that line having a role to play in Eschatology.